vedant14/vedant14/README.md

 👋 Hi Vedant here.
 Thanks for visiting my github profile.

-- I mostly code in Ruby on Rails and Gatsby.
+- I mostly code in NextJs
-- I know some Jekyll and python too :)
+- I also use Ruby on Rails, Gatsbym Jekyll and python sometimes :)
 - Right now, I work as a product manager.

 If you want to see the things I've build I recommend visiting **[my product portfolio](https://www.vedantlohbare.com/product-portfolio/)**